yzhda1991/gradecraft-development/doc/assignments.md

   * `is_individual?` - returns true if the grade scope is set to "Individual"
   * `has_groups?` - returns true if the grade scope is set to "Group"
-  * there are four methods returning true depending on what the mass grading type, also known as the quick grading type, is set to (*see `mass_grade_type` in attributes section under Grades below*):
-    * `grade_checkboxes?` - "Checkbox"
-    * `grade_select?` - "Select List".
-Assignment score levels must be present for this to return true
-    * `grade_radio?` - "Radio Buttons".
-Assignment score levels must be present for this to return true
-    * `grade_text?` - "Text"

 #### Unlocks